Raymond-Thomas/pharma-data-cleaning-access/README.md

 > Note: The Microsoft Access `.accdb` file is not included in this repository.
 Screenshots, cleaned datasets, and SQL queries are provided to demonstrate the project work.

+## Project Status
+This project is an initial demonstration of my skills in data cleaning, database management, and reporting using Excel and Access.
+It is currently a basic example and will be expanded upon to include additional datasets, more complex queries, and advanced reporting features as I continue to develop the project.

 ## Tools Used
 - Microsoft Excel 2021
 - Microsoft Access 2021